apache/opendal/website/docs/vision.md

 ---

-*This documention is inpisred a lot by [hyper’s VISION document](https://hyper.rs/contrib/vision/).*
+*This documentation is inpisred a lot by [hyper’s VISION document](https://hyper.rs/contrib/vision/).*